softchris/azure-book/azure-devops.md

 ### Products
 It's a suite of Products
-- Azure Boards, proven agile tools to `plan`, `track`, and `discuss` work across your teams
+- **Azure Boards**, proven agile tools to `plan`, `track`, and `discuss` work across your teams
-- Azure Pipelines, allows you to `build`, `test`, and `deploy` with `CI/CD` that works with any language, platform, and cloud.
+- **Azure Pipelines**, allows you to `build`, `test`, and `deploy` with `CI/CD` that works with any language, platform, and cloud.
 Connect to GitHub or any other Git provider and deploy continuously
-- Azure Repos
+- **Azure Repos**, provide unlimited, cloud-hosted private and public Git repos to build better code with pull requests and advanced file management
-- Azure Test plans
+- **Azure Test plans**, help you ship with confidence by providing manual and exploratory testing tools
-- Azure artificats
+- **Azure artificats**, give you the ability to `create`, `host`, and `share` packages with your team.
+You can easily add artifacts to your CI/CD pipelines with a single click